1. basic issues

 Alternatives to decide this:

-- SB-members of the group “population” can decide with a
+- Alternative 1: SB-members of the third group can decide with a ⅔ majority (also jointly for several SBs).

 As a comparison: it is not uncommon, that in the general meeting of a company all SB-members of the shareholders can be elected by a simple majority of the voting capital.

-- A neutral person is elected to the SB by the other members of the SB: The neutral person must receive from all 3 groups at least half of the votes.
+- A neutral person is elected to the SB by the members of the SB: The neutral person must receive from all 3 groups at least half of the votes.

-- A neutral person is elected to the SB by the other members of the SB: The neutral person must receive 2/3 of the votes.
+- A neutral person is elected to the SB by the members of the SB: The neutral person must receive 2/3 of the votes.

 - The procedure in "4.4 chairperson of a SB" is applied.